dunamismax/dunamismax/README.md

 ## About Me

-With over a decade of IT experience, I specialize in building blazing-fast, memory-safe, and maintainable applications with Rust.
-I have created the **Full Stack Rust** monorepo - a production-grade reference implementation that demonstrates modern web development using Rust across the entire technology stack.
+With over a decade of IT experience, I specialize in developing high-performance, memory-safe, and maintainable applications using Rust.
+I have architected the **Full Stack Rust** monorepo - a production-grade **GitHub template** that provides a comprehensive foundation for modern web development using Rust across the entire technology stack.

-**Focus**: Building complete applications using Rust everywhere - from WebAssembly frontends to high-performance backends with PostgreSQL.
+**Specialization**: Developing complete applications using Rust throughout the stack - from WebAssembly-powered frontends to high-performance backends with PostgreSQL integration.

 **Philosophy**: